-I mentioned earlier that the main theme of my 2018 goals center around self care and taking care of me first for a change.
-Diet and exercise have been on the back burner for me for years.
-It’s time to make some changes and get healthy, and food has a lot to do with it.
-Having four kids in the house can make it kind of tricky to eat well, since we tend to gravitate towards quick, easy, and inexpensive snack options to keep the little ones happy.
-I have a really hard time spending extra money from our food budget on specialty items for myself, regardless of how good they are.
-A recent (childless) trip to my local Grocery Outlet showed me that healthy options don’t have to be expensive though.
+But it’s never too late to make some changes and get healthy once again, and food has a lot to do with these changes.
+However, having kids in the house can make it pretty tricky to eat well since your family tends to gravitate towards quick, easy, filling, and inexpensive snack options to keep the little ones full and happy.
+Moms have a tough time spending extra money from their food budget on specialty items for themselves, no matter how good they are.

 Despite some challenges and difficulties, eating well on a budget is not entirely impossible.
 You don’t even need to make an embarrassing trip to an organic food store, only to find your budget suffer through those expensive “healthy” options.

 Check out the following tips that will enable you to shop for quality organic food products while making significant savings at the same time:

 When fruits and vegetables are in season, they are usually plentiful and more affordable.
 Seasonal produce also tastes better and fresher.
 As they are in season, these fruits and vegetables are easy to grow and do not require synthetic pesticides and fertilizers, and GMOs, making them absolutely safe and healthy to consume.

 Take advantage of their abundance by turning them into healthy salads, snacks, soups, shakes, smoothies, and juices.
 And speaking of juice, you can try making this yummy fruits-and-vegetable juice that will surely become a regular to your healthy homemade menu.